Pavlos-Re/ThesisCode/README.md

-Main project files for the server-side of my Thesis Project.
-Flask and Large Language Models were used to create the functionality.
+Main project files for the server-side of my Thesis Project Development of a Psychological Wellbeing Application with Personalized Support and Customized Advice.
+Flask and Large Language Models were used to create the functionality. text messages are being send form the Android App, and after the LLM finds the main emotion, a list is being send back to the user with advices accordingly.